Shah Abdul Latif Bhittai: Legacy

-Latif is regarded as the greatest Sufi poet of the Sindhi language, and the national poet of Sindh.
+Bhittai is regarded as the greatest Sufi poet of the Sindhi language and the national poet of Sindh.
 According to the orientalist Annemarie Schimmel, he is "The most outstanding master of popular Sufi poetry in Pakistan."
-According to Seyyed Hossein Nasr, Latif's Risalo has been compared with Rumi's Mathnawi, and Latif was "direct emanations of Rūmī's spirituality in the Indian world."
-Every Thursday evening, Latif's poetry is sung by traditional musicians and dervishes at the shrine in a typical ecstatic style.
+According to Seyyed Hossein Nasr, Bhittai's Risalo has been compared with Rumi's Mathnawi, and Bhittai represents "direct emanations of Rūmī's spirituality in the Indian world."

+Every Thursday evening, Bhittai's poetry is sung by traditional musicians and dervishes at the shrine in a typical ecstatic style.
 The performance is commonly referred to as Shah jo Rag (Shah's music).

 Popular culture

-Latif's poetry is popular among the Sindhi people, including both Muslims and Hindus.
-Latif's own connections with Jogis and Sanyasis may have contributed to this.
+Bhittai's poetry is popular among the Sindhi people, including both Muslims and Hindus.
+Bhittai's own connections with Jogis and Sanyasis may have contributed to this.
 The folk tales narrated in the Surs of the Risalo are frequently recounted and sung to children.

-Many anecdotes of haigographical nature are famous among the locals.
+Many anecdotes about Bhittai of a haigographical nature are famous among the locals.
 One such story holds that when he was being taught the alphabet, he refused to learn anything beyond the letter Alif for it signifies the name of God (Allah) and there is nothing of value beyond it.
 Another story of this kind asserts that his followers presented him a written copy of the Risalo, which he threw away in the nearby Kirar lake after having read it.
 When the followers protested, he allowed them to rewrite the entire Risalo by narrating it from his memory.
 His tomb is a popular pilgrimage site in Sindh.

 Urs

 The Urs, an annual commemoration of his death, occurs on 14 Safar, the second month of the Hijra calendar.
 The ceremony, which lasts for three days, features prayers, music, exhibitions, literary conferences, and horse races.
 People visit the shrine from all over the province.
-A 16-foot-high statue of Latif was erected in front of the Bhit Shah rest house on the occasion of his 274th Urs in 2017.
+A 16-foot-high statue of Bhittai was erected in front of the Bhit Shah rest house on the occasion of his 274th Urs in 2017.